About this guide

 1 | The cipherSuites object configures the cipher suites. |

-2 | allowed lists the cipher suites which are permitted. |
+2 | allow lists the cipher suites which are permitted. |

 The cipherSuites

-property also supports denied
+property also supports deny

 , if you prefer to list the cipher suites to exclude instead.